 I love reading and I love reading about a destination even more.
 I have lots of articles which feature the best books to read before you visit numerous destinations around the globe.
-These are my selection for San Francisco.
+These are my selections for San Francisco:

 I hope that this article has provided you with lots of practical information as well as inspiration for your visit to San Francisco.